blbadger/blbadger.github.io/memory-models.md

 ![fixed vs variable results](/deep-learning/fixed_vs_var_memtrans_fig.png)

-### A separation between encoder and decoder allows for memory- and compute-efficient training
+### A separation between encoder and decoder allows for efficient training

 It may also be wondered how these encoder-decoder memory models compare with decoder-only-style memory models with respect to training efficiency.
 A notable example of this is the [recurrent memory transformer](https://arxiv.org/abs/2207.06881) architecture in which a decoder model reserves one or more embeddings as memory 'tokens'.
 For causal language modeling, this means that these decoders are tasked with both encoding (in the sense of storing information in the memory embeddings) as well as decoding, in the sense of using embeddings of tokens as well as sequences of tokens to generate individual tokens.